In this post, I will write about what you can do to sleep better at night. Here are some things you can do to have a good sleep rhythm.

 Your focus and sleep:

 Be aware of the content you are focusing on in the evening.
 Avoid horror movies, thrillers, scary books, and so on.
-Try to focus on something neutral, like doing a puzzle game or reading a feel-good book.
+Focus on something neutral, like playing a puzzle game or reading a feel-good book.
 Remember that the mind tends to dream about the last thing you put your focus on, so make sure it is something positive!

 Hypnosis, stress, and sleep: